christophsax/seasonalview/README.md

 **seasonalview** package is an attempt to unify their code base.
 It takes the best from each interface, and makes it available to the others.

-To install this early version of the package, use:
+To install from GitHub, use:

     devtools::install_github("christophsax/seasonalview")

 ### Seasonal

-The main function of the package is the `view` function, which works exactly as the current `inspect` function in [seasonal](https://cran.r-project.org/package=seasonal).
+The main function of the package is the `view` function, which works similar as the current `inspect` function in [seasonal](https://cran.r-project.org/package=seasonal).
 Here is an example:

-    library(seasonalview)  # this will also load seasonal m <- seas(AirPassengers)
+    library(seasonalview)      # this will also attach seasonal m <- seas(AirPassengers)
     view(m)